The Ultimate Guide to NYC for first timers

 Normally I list attractions that I have found to be the best for the entire family.
 I will strive to do the same here but will throw in a few just for mom and dad if they need a little break!

-Understanding New York City
+How New York City is laid out

 New York has 5 boroughs: Queens, The Bronx, Manhattan, Brooklyn, and Staten Island.